 Try some physical activity

-People can find it hard to do physical activity if they have breathlessness.
-But keeping active can help improve your fitness and can actually help your breathing.
+It can be hard to do physical activity if you have breathlessness.
+But keeping active can help improve your fitness and can actually help your breathing over time.

-It's best to plan an activity – and then make sure you have breaks and rest periods before you do anything else.
-For example, if you're going to walk to the shops in the morning, make sure that you can then rest in the afternoon.
+It’s best to plan an activity with breaks and rest periods before you do anything else.
+For example, if you’re walking to the shops in the morning, make sure you can rest in the afternoon.

 Physical activity could include walking, gardening or swimming.
-Or it could be practising sitting to standing movements, or simply moving your arms and legs in bed.
+Or it could be practising sitting to standing, or simply moving your arms and legs in a chair or in bed.

-These are things to be aware of when you're being physically active:
+These are things to be aware of when you’re doing physical activity:

 - You should still be able to talk in short phrases as you exercise.
 If you cannot do this, slow down until you get your breath back.

-- Controlled breathing exercises can help manage your breathing while you exercise.
+- Controlled breathing exercises can help manage your breathing while you exercise (see Breathing control techniques above).

-Becoming breathless when you're exercising can be unpleasant but it's not usually harmful and it should settle after you rest for a few minutes.
+Becoming breathless when you’re exercising can be unpleasant, but it’s not usually harmful.
+It should settle after you rest for a few minutes.

 Walking aids

 Some people find that using a walking aid, like a wheeled walker, can help their breathing.
-This is probably because the way that you lean forward and put pressure on your arms to use the aid helps you to get air into your lungs.
-And if you're finding it difficult to walk, it can also be a good way to continue to do physical activity that can help with your breathing more generally.
+This is probably because the way you lean forward and put pressure on your arms to use the aid, helps you get air into your lungs.
+If you’re finding it difficult to walk, it can also be a good way to continue to do physical activity.
+And this can help with your breathing more generally.

 You can ask your doctor, nurse or physiotherapist about using a walking aid.